maternal health - search results

 In the absence of action from the health department, South Africa’s community health workers are once again having to fight for their rights.

-The long-term benefits of breastfeeding for children’s development led to recommendations for its exclusive adoption for the first six months of infants’ lives.
-But...
+The long-term benefits of breastfeeding for children’s development led to recommendations for its exclusive adoption in infants.
+But for some mothers, it isn’t a feasible option.